Indiana County in 1817

 Westmoreland County deed 23:502-503 names James McKelvey (Senior) and his sons: Samuel, James, Lewis, Joseph, and William.
 The only son who is unaccounted for in later records is James McKelvey (Junior).
 He and his wife appear in the following deed in Fairfield Township in Westmoreland County in 1819 (see Westmoreland County deed 14:248).
 James McKelvey and his wife Sarah sold 101 acres for $952.50 in Fairfield Township to David Fallon on 6 November 1819.
 The deed states "This tract is part of a larger tract purchased by James and Joseph McKelvey from James McCurdy on 2 September 1802 and by deed of conveyance from Joseph McKelvey to William McKelvey dated 28 September 1815 and by deed of conveyance of release from William McKelvey and wife to James McKelvey dated 6 November 1819."

 There is no deed or will naming the children of James McKelvey (Junior).
-I believe two of his children are James McKelvey (the husband of Jane McKelvey), a daughter of Samuel and Ann McKelvey) and Mary McKelvey (the wife of Jacob Bash).
+I believe two of his children are James McKelvey (the husband of Jane McKelvey, a daughter of Samuel and Ann McKelvey) and Mary McKelvey (the wife of Jacob Bash).
 Remember that Jacob and Mary Bash's daughter, Isabella was living with James and Jane McKelvey in the 1860 census.
-James and Jane McKelvey were cousins according to the 1880 schedule for their son James McKelvey.
+James and Jane McKelvey were cousins according in the 1880 census and schedule for their son James McKelvey.
 Jane McKelvey's father was Samuel McKelvey.
 Her husband and cousin, James McKelvey, is not a son of Joseph, Lewis, Samuel, or William.
 Therefore, he must be a son of James McKelvey (Junior).
 Also, Jacob Bash and Mary McKelvey named their oldest son, James Madison McKelvey.

 I have deeds, estate records, censuses. county and family histories, newspaper articles, and cemetery records for this McKelvey family.
 I have much information on this family which is too extensive to include here.
 If anyone would like further information on this family, please contact me at fowler1947@gmail.com